 Evening primrose oil, chaste tree extracts, saffron, Ginkgo Biloba, and St. John’s wort are some herbal remedies that might relieve PMS symptoms.
 However, you should check with your doctor before including them as they can cause side effects and drug interactions (24).

-10. Can you still get PMS symptoms if you are pregnant?
+10. Can I still get PMS symptoms if I am pregnant?

 You cannot have PMS symptoms when you are pregnant, as you are not premenstrual.
 Pregnancy has its own set of hormonal changes and symptoms.